eddieoz/truffle-mercado-pokemon/README.md

 1. Open file `accounts-for-testing.txt`

 2. Load `contracts/pokecoin.sol` in Ethereum Wallet (contracts > Deploy new contract) and use the demo account addresses from Player1 and Player2 to launch the contract.
+(2000000 gas)

 3. Load `contracts/pokecentral.sol` in Ethereum Wallet and use the demo account addresses from Player1 and Player2 to launch the contract.
+(6000000 gas)

 4. Write the `Pokecoin` and `PokeCentral` addresses on a notepad.

 5. Load `contracts/pokemarket.sol` no Ethereum Wallet and use `PokeCoinAddress` and `PokeCentralAddress` to launch the contract.
+(6000000 gas)

 6. Write the `Pokemarket` address on a notepad.